henriquebastos/django-aggregate-if/README.rst

 Inspiration
 -----------

-There is a `ticket 11305`_ that will (*hopefully*) implement this feature into Django 1.6.
+There is a 5 years old `ticket 11305`_ that will (*hopefully*) implement this feature into Django 1.8.

-Using Django 1.4, I still wanted to avoid creating custom queries for very simple conditional aggregations.
+Using Django 1.6, I still wanted to avoid creating custom queries for very simple conditional aggregations.
 So I've cherry picked those ideas and others from the internet and built this library.